 Deep Dive Metrics and Settings (Uhum, Vanity Metrics)

 So, now we come to the deep dive portion of our post.
-Feel free to take a break if you’ve read this far and go get some coffee. 🙂
+Feel free to take a break to stretch and get coffee if you’ve read this far. 🙂

 CPC / Max Bid

 Bids and CPC are mostly dependent on the keywords you are bidding on and will vary by industry.
 When trying to understand if your bids are in the right spot, it depends on a lot of factors: